 · Increase cybersecurity.
 Just as your legacy technology may no longer be up to par, it might also be time to do an audit of your existing cybersecurity procedures and give them an update as well.
 Smaller firms in particular are under increased attack from hackers and scammers, though larger institutions are no exception.

 · Think of the customers.
 As customers grow more sophisticated and discriminating, it’s not enough for businesses to offer the same service they did in the 20th century and hope for the best.
 Today’s customers demand more, and customer intelligence will be a key element of any financial institution’s success going forward.
-Technologies such as live chat, virtual assistants, live website analytics, and accurate metrics will become more important than ever to maintaining customer loyalty and growth.
+Technologies such as live chat, virtual assistants, live website analytics, IT administration tasks such as SharePoint 2013 to SharePoint online migration, and accurate metrics will become more important than ever to maintaining customer loyalty and growth.